zoomver/Super.img-patch/README.md

+# DISCONTINUED
+has meany bugs (most are old ones) has less stability and features, also the binaries are outdated so I dropped support.
 # SuperPatcherGSI
-Autmated Script to Patch a Super.img with a GSI in python 3 DISCONTINUED
+Autmated Script to Patch a Super.img with a GSI in python 3

 ONLY 64-bit Windows